mietzen/porkbun-ddns/README.md

   -4, --ipv4-only       Only set/update IPv4 A Records
   -6, --ipv6-only       Only set/update IPv6 AAAA Records
   -v, --verbose         Show Debug Output
+  --env_only            Don't use any config, get all variables from the environment
 ```

 ### The parameter *endpoint*, *apikey*, *secretapikey*